 Talking about her changes in appearance, Bette said, “Sometimes I even outdid myself, and it hurt.
 Naturally, it was worse when I was older.
 When I first saw myself as Baby Jane, I cried.”
-Davis appearance was dramatically change for the role including a wig, shockingly white make-up, and frumpy clothing.
+Davis' appearance was dramatically changed for the role including a wig, shockingly white makeup, and frumpy clothing.
 Davis said, “I wanted to look outrageous, like Mary Pickford in decay.”
 The role earned Bette an Oscar nomination for Best Actress.

 2. Now, Voyager

 Bette Davis went from spinster to independent woman in Now, Voyager.
 Her body was padded to make her appear larger, and she wore bushy eyebrows.
-The stark contract between the two versions of the character helps show her transition and helped Davis portray her.
+The stark contrast between the two versions of the character showed her transition and helped Davis portray her.
 Speaking about herself, Davis once said, “I was beautiful, but not a beauty.
 There’s a difference there.”

 3. Mr. Skeffington